The quick version

 I left school at 17, joined the Post Office/Royal Mail, I was basically a shit heel idiot, my education then came from Paul Weller, Joe Strummer, Ian Curtis and other musical heroes that made being intelligent as a thing of beauty.
 Books became the next love after music, Orwell, Burroughs, Wilde, Kafka, Dostoevsky, Bukowski, Mishima, Plath, Nin, and so much more, the UK education system did not educate me, so I did it myself.
 In fact the more you delve into books the more you realize that the UK education system leads you astray, not only about the horrors of British Imperialism, but on world history in general.
 Growing up in London was incredible and scary at the same time, I love that city and will always love that city, I never really came to any harm, I’ve had a meat cleaver pulled on me twice (nothing happened, but it’s not pleasant), knives pulled on me on a few occasions, been in a few riots, been chased by Police on horses swinging truncheons, the Police, not the horses, and had people I know die from violent acts.
 All part of growing up really, I made it to being an adult, I also did everything I could to avoid the earlier stated prediction for my future.

 My first real band was called Noise Bombs, me on Vocals and Guitar, my best friend Mark Notton on Guitar, Dave McCarthy (no relation) on Bass/Vocals, and a Drum Machine, I can honestly say it was the most exciting and beautiful thing I had experienced in my life up to that point.
 Mark and I went to gigs all the time, loved music with a passion and were always trying to form a band.
-I had written a bunch of songs that made up our set, the immensely talented Dave McCarthy (Idiot Dancers, Pop Icons, Trash) did all the drum programming and contributed a track, Wait and See, the best song in our set, and later Trafalgar Square, his driving bass propelled these songs into a place I didn’t think they could go, the band was formed by me and Mark but it really came to be due to the talents and kindness of Dave McCarthy
+I had written a bunch of songs that made up our set, the immensely talented Dave McCarthy (Idiot Dancers, Pop Icons, Trash) did all the drum programming and contributed a track, Wait and See, the best song in our set, and later Trafalgar Square, his driving bass propelled these songs into a place I didn’t think they could go, the band was formed by me and Mark but it really came to be due to the immense talent and kindness of Dave McCarthy

 (Above) Noise Bombs, live at the Half Moon 1989, Herne Hill, London.
 A cover of Career Opportunities by The Clash (Audio Only, taken from a cassette from the mixing desk)

 We rehearsed, played gigs, recorded 4-Track demos, and within a few months fizzled out to nothing, a very heartbreaking, barren nothing that began a period of profound depression.
 I have a collection of the 10 or so songs we recorded back then and am very proud still of the whole thing.
-Life can be bleak, and when you feel all done in by 22, that’s not a good situation to be in, things got very dark, strange comfort lay in listening to Joy Division, music always music.

 It would be 5 years before I got back on a stage, after a long period of depression, my next band was called Infected, me again on Vocals and Guitar, and Alan Kelly on Bass and backing vocals, and a drum machine again.
 We rehearsed, got some gigs, recorded demos, and then it kind of fizzled out again, before I knew what happened I had emigrated to Canada.
 Rehearsal tapes and demos exist of that time too, and even though I can say that both bands never had a chance of doing anything with the songs I had written, I remain proud of doing it.